aashutosh1997/varsha/varsha/README.md

 ## Build Order (suggested)

 1. Drop in the Swift files from this repo
-2. Add Lottie via Swift Package Manager (`https://github.com/airbnb/lottie-ios`)
-3. Run on simulator — should work end-to-end with placeholder media
+2. Run on simulator — should work end-to-end with placeholder media
-4. Sign up for ExerciseDB, write a small script to download GIFs → convert to MP4 → upload to your CDN
+3. Sign up for ExerciseDB, write a small script to download GIFs → convert to MP4 → upload to your CDN
-5. Update `WorkoutData.swift` with real video URLs
+4. Update `WorkoutData.swift` with real video URLs
-6. Add SwiftData persistence for workout history
+5. Add SwiftData persistence for workout history
-7. Add HealthKit integration
+6. Add HealthKit integration
-8. Build the Apple Watch companion (Workout API)
+7. Build the Apple Watch companion (Workout API)

 ## Xcode-side Rename (one-time)